Enter your email address to download a prospectus

 - Organise the receipt and storage of goods in a retail environment

 - Help customers to choose products in a retail environment

 - Maintain the availability of goods for sale to customers in a retail environment

 You will be assessed via completion of a portfolio and pass work-based practical assessments.

 You will undertake Level 2 Functional Skills in English and Maths unless exempt.
 These are assessed via online examinations and practical assessments.

 There are no formal academic entry requirements.
-However, you will need to be living and working in England in a suitable animal care environment (such as a boarding kennels, cattery, animal charity or zoo), within a 90 minute radius of our Huntingdon, Potters Bar or Leeds centres, earning at least the National Minimum Wage for Apprentices.
+However, you will need to be living and working in England in a suitable animal care environment (such as a boarding kennels, cattery, animal charity or zoo), within a 90 minute radius of our Huntingdon, North London or Leeds centres, earning at least the National Minimum Wage for Apprentices.
 To complete this apprenticeship within 18-24 months you will need to be working for a minimum of 30 hours per week, if you are working less than 30 hours a week the length of your apprenticeship will be extended depending on your working hours.